surfstudio/ocean/README.md

 <project_root>
     └── experiments
         ├── exp-001-Tree-models
         │   ├── config            <- yaml-files with grid search parameters or just model parameters │   ├── models            <- dumped models
         │   ├── notebooks         <- notebooks for research
         │   ├── scripts           <- scripts like train.py or predict.py
-        │   ├── Makefile        <- for handling experiment with just few words put in console │   └── log.md          <- logs of how the experiment is going │
+        │   ├── Makefile          <- for handling experiment with just few words put in console │   ├── requirements.txt  <- dependent libraries
+        │   └── log.md            <- logs of how the experiment is going
+        │
         ├── exp-002-Gradient-boosting
        ...